 William Chen, South India Zonal Manager

-Kinlong Hardware observes that in the past 5-10 years, demand for traditional steel and wooden doors and windows were decreasing while Aluminium & uPVC products were increasing.
+Kinlong Hardware observes that in the past 5-10 years, demand for traditional steel and wooden doors and windows was decreasing while Aluminium & uPVC products were increasing.
 As the standard of living is improving in India, there is more demand for new apartments and consequently for better doors and windows.
 But it is still in a nascent stage since consumers have relatively less knowledge about latest products.
 Ten years back, more than 90 per cent of doors and windows were wooden and now aluminium and uPVC doors and windows are becoming more popular.
 There are few new products like tilt-and-turn, and sliding folding series in the market, but enquiries are comparatively low.

 Arun Sharma, Managing